Everest13/leetcode_tasks/README.md

 #2966.
 Divide Array Into Arrays With Max Difference.
 Dest .cmd/divide-array-into-arrs-max-diff \
 #3075.
 Maximize Happiness of Selected Children.
 Dest .cmd/happiness-children \
 #3110.
 Score of a String.
 Dest .cmd/score-str \
-#1689.
-Partitioning Into Minimum Number Of Deci-Binary Numbers.
-Dest .cmd/deci-binary-nums-parts \